 The Opportunity Maine program can help address these concerns by assisting Maine employers in attracting and retaining quality employees while also bridging the financial gap of student loan debt for their workers.

-The program is relatively simple.
+The employer program is relatively simple.
 Employers claim Maine income tax credits for eligible education loan payments they make directly to a lender on behalf of their employee.
-As long as the employee meets the eligibility criteria, the business can then receive yearly tax credits worth nearly $800 for an associate’s degree and over $4,000 for a bachelor’s.
+As long as the employee meets the eligibility criteria, the business can then receive maximum annual tax credits worth nearly $800 for an associate’s degree and over $4,000 for a bachelor’s.
 This is a huge benefit for employees, who are relieved of the stress and burden of their student loan debt.
 And it allows businesses to offer this distinct and extremely attractive benefit at a very low cost due to the tax credits they will receive through the program.